 Program overview

-The Master of Arts in Social Justice Studies offers a flexible structure that accommodates various learning preferences and career aspirations.
+The Master of Arts in Social Justice Studies offers a flexible structure that allows students to tailor their educational experience according to their interests and career goals.
 The program includes:

-• Four half-credit courses (FCE) are required, with options to complete a practicum, creative project, or research project in lieu of one course.
+• Four half-credit courses (FCE) are required, with options for a practicum, creative project, or research project in lieu of one course.

-• Students can choose from multiple streams: coursework, research project, creative project, or practicum.
+• Students can choose from various streams, including coursework, research project, creative project, or practicum.

 Featured Experiences